-The first thing everyone told me, when I said that Japan is the first destination I am going to visit during my world trip, is that it will be very expensive.
-Therefore, I will share with you tips on how to travel Tokyo on a budget.
+The first thing everyone told me when I said that Japan is the first destination I am going to visit during my world trip, is that it will be very expensive.
+Therefore, I will share with you tips on how to travel to Tokyo on a budget.

 Tokyo on a budget: Sightseeing

 Let’s get started with some sightseeing and a list of the most famous attractions in Tokyo.
 One tip upfront: The main attractions in Tokyo are mainly all for FREE.

 When traveling to Tokyo on a budget, Shibuya Crossing is a good place to get started.
 The Shibuya Crossing is the busiest intersection of Tokyo where people start crossing from loads of different directions at the same time.
 Around 2500 people cross this intersection at the same time, and more than 2.4 million people pass by per day.

 You should definitely cross this intersection yourself and then just observe for a while.
 It’s actually a lot of fun!

 HOW TO GET THERE: Metro (orange line Ginza or purple line Hanzomon) until Shibuya

 Just next to the Shibuya crossing is the famous Hachiko Memorial Statue.
 Let me tell you the sad story of this very loyal Japanese dog.

 Hachiko was the dog of a university professor and always came to the train station of Shibuya to pick up his owner after work.

 When one day the owner died at the university and didn’t return to the train station, the dog still came back to the train station 7 more years and waited for the return of his owner, until he also died at the age of around 15.